Quaestio Disputata de Unione Verbi Incarnati

 Praeterea, duo quae non sunt unius generis, non possunt in aliquo uniri: ex linea enim et albedine non fit unum.
 Sed humana natura multo plus differt a divina quam ea quae differunt genere.
 Ergo non potest simul humanae et divinae naturae unio fieri in persona una.

 Obj.
-7: Besides, two things which are not of one genus cannot be united in something: for one thing does not arise from a line and whiteness.
+7: Besides, two things which are not of one genus cannot be united in something, for one thing does not arise from a line and whiteness.
 But human nature differs much more from the divine nature than those things which differ in a genus.
 Therefore, the union of human and divine natures cannot be brought about in one person at the same time.

-Praeterea, persona et natura verbi differunt solum secundum modum intelligendi, in quantum in persona verbi importatur relatio originis, non autem in natura.
-Sed per relationem originis verbum non refertur ad humanam naturam, sed ad patrem.
-Ergo eodem modo se habent ad naturam assumptam persona verbi, et natura eius.
+Praeterea, persona et natura Verbi differunt solum secundum modum intelligendi, in quantum in persona Verbi importatur relatio originis, non autem in natura.
+Sed per relationem originis Verbum non refertur ad humanam naturam, sed ad Patrem.
+Ergo eodem modo se habent ad naturam assumptam persona Verbi, et natura eius.
 Si ergo est facta unio in persona, erit facta unio in natura.

-Praeterea, incarnatio excitat nos ad Deum incarnatum diligendum.
+Praeterea, Incarnatio excitat nos ad Deum incarnatum diligendum.
 Sed non debemus plus diligere unam personam divinam quam aliam; quia quorum est eadem bonitas, debet esse eadem dilectio.
-Ergo unio incarnationis facta est in natura communi tribus personis.
+Ergo unio Incarnationis facta est in natura communi tribus personis.

 Praeterea, secundum Philosophum in II De anima, vivere viventibus est esse.
 Sed in Christo est duplex vita, scilicet humana et divina.
 Ergo est illi duplex esse, et per consequens duplex persona: esse enim est suppositi vel personae.
 Non ergo facta est unio in persona.

 Obj.
 10: Besides, according to the Philosopher in book 2 of On the Soul, in living things living is being.
-But in Christ life is two-fold, namely human and divine.
-Therefore being is two-fold for him and, consequently, there is a two-fold person: for being is of the suppositum or the person.
+But in Christ, life is two-fold, namely, human and divine.
+Therefore, being is two-fold for him and, consequently, there is a two-fold person, for being is of the suppositum or the person.
 Therefore, the union was not brought about in the person.

 Praeterea, sicut forma partis comparatur ad materiam, ita forma totius ad suppositum.
 Sed forma partis non potest esse nisi in materia propria.
 Ergo forma totius, quae est natura, non potest esse nisi in proprio supposito, quod est persona humana.
 Et eadem ratione natura divina est etiam in persona divina.
 Ergo, si sint ibi duae naturae, oportet quod sint ibi duae personae.